BuildBoy12/CreativeToolbox/README.md

 - SCP-018 can make the warhead set off every time it bounces
 - SCP-096 can gain a custom amount of Hume Shield when each target looks at them or shoots at them
 - Custom announcement messages for Mobile Task Force / Chaos Insurgency respawn waves
+- Custom jamming and glitch chances for custom announcement messages
+- Random chance for Chaos Insurgency Announcment

 ### Notes
 - These values can be changed in game / overridden for only one round if people want to do events, if these plugins are enabled that is